-Through the generosity of PAC support and Artstart Grants, children enjoy live performances through groups such as Pacific Opera, the Greater Victoria Symphony and ZarYevka Ballet.
+Through the generosity of PAC support and ArtStart grants, children enjoy live performances through groups such as Andy the Scientist, Science World, and Eric Wilson.

 Music Moves Us at Marigold!

-The Music program at École Marigold is a thriving and vital part of the curricular and cultural life of the school.
-Students in all grades have music classes twice a week with a specialist teacher in a wonderful Music room supported by the Marigold PAC, SD61 and other community partners.
+The Music program at Marigold is a thriving and vital part of the curricular and cultural life of the school.
+Students in all grades have music classes twice a week with a specialist teacher in a wonderful Music room supported by the Marigold PAC, SD61, and other community partners.

-Marigold’s current Music teacher is Mrs. Carruth, who has an extensive background teaching both Music and French.
-This means that students in the French Immersion stream have the majority of their Music instruction en français.
+Marigold’s current Music teacher is Mrs. Shum, who has an extensive background teaching both Music and French.

 By the time students are in Grade 3 or 4, they are ready to tackle an individual musical instrument, beginning usually with the recorder.

-Choir is another important part of the École Marigold school culture.
-Choir currently takes place within the school day and meets once per week for one hour.
+The choir is another important part of the Marigold school culture.
+The choir currently takes place within the school day and meets once per week for one hour.
 The Marigold choir traditionally comprises between 70 and 110 students from grades 2 through 5.